 If you serving a cortado at home, you will want to use a ceramic mug or glass.

-If you use a mug, you may use either a glass or ceramic mug because they won’t affect your coffee flavor like metal ones might.
+If you use a mug, you may use either a glass or ceramic mug because they won’t affect your coffee flavor as metal ones might.

 Frequently Asked Questions